alexbrand/bucketboard/DOCKER_SETUP.md

 # Docker Compose Setup for Local Testing

-This Docker Compose setup provides local emulators for all three cloud storage providers, allowing you to test bixo without connecting to real cloud services.
+This Docker Compose setup provides local emulators for all three cloud storage providers, allowing you to test bucketbrowser without connecting to real cloud services.

 ## Services